neohcs/SongPen/README.md

 - Node.js
 - MongoDB running on localhost:27017
+- MediaStream Recording API

 ## Setup

     https://github.com/neohcs/SongPen
     cd songpen
     npm install

+## MediaStream Recording

+The MediaStream Recording API was applied according to the instructions (e. g. https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API), using only audio input and output.

 ## You can run the project in development mode via: